+Important: We updated this article in October 2023 to make sure all info below is correct.
 When you think of Maine, what comes to mind?
 If it’s lobster, there is a good reason for it!
-With about 4,500 active fishermen in the state, the annual lobster haul is around 40 million pounds!
+With about 4,500 active fishermen, the annual lobster haul is around 40 million pounds!
 That’s 90% of the nation’s lobster supply!
-But did you know that Maine is also responsible for 99% of all the blueberries in the U.S.?
-And 90% of all toothpicks.
+But did you know Maine is also responsible for 99% of all the blueberries in the U.S.?
+And 90% of toothpicks.
 Also, Stephen King lives there.
 Which doesn’t have anything to do with toothpicks (or does it)?
 But if your current life circumstances are starting to resemble Misery or another horror novel, rest assured there is help.
-The state’s residents have two options to apply for Maine disability benefits — but how do you qualify?
+Residents have two options to apply for Maine disability benefits — we’ll explain how to get them below.

-Out of the 1.3 million current residents, about 210,000 Mainers report living with a disability.
-That’s about 16.3% of the population, and more than the 12.6% national average.
+In a population of 1.3 million, about 217,000 Mainers report living with a disability.
+That’s about 16.3%, and more than the 12.6% national average.
 Plus, 32.4% of working-age Mainers with disabilities live at or below the federal poverty level (compared to 7.7% for non-disabled).

 Still, with those numbers, only about 9.4% of Maine residents are receiving any disability benefits.
 In other words, many individuals who might qualify are missing out on financial help they could really use.

-How Do I Qualify for SSDI or SSI Benefits in Maine?
+How Do I Qualify for Disability in Maine?

 The two disability options available to Maine residents are federally funded.
-However, the Maine Disability Determination Services (DDS) screens applicants in order to determine who is eligible to receive benefits.
-The good news is that individuals need only apply one time for consideration for both Maine disability programs.
+However, Maine Disability Determination Services (DDS) screens applicants in order to determine who is eligible to receive benefits.
+The good news is that individuals need only apply one time for consideration for both monthly benefit programs.

-- Are unable to work for 12 months or more owing to said medical condition.
+- Are unable to work for 12+ months specifically because of your medical condition.

-- Have a qualifying work history where they paid Social Security taxes.
+- Have worked in qualifying jobs where they paid Social Security taxes.

-What that means is that anyone applying for this benefit must demonstrate they’ve worked about one-fourth of their adult lives.
-And they must also show recent work, to the tune of about five of the last 10 years.
-This program is specifically designed for adults aged 18-65 with long-term health issues that force them to stop working.
+What that means is that anyone filing an SSDI claim must demonstrate they’ve worked about one-fourth of their adult lives.
+And they must also show recent employment, meaning five of the last 10 years.
+This program is specifically designed for adults aged 18-66 with long-term medical conditions that make them unable to work.

-What Other Assistance is Available for the Disabled in Maine?
+What Other Programs Are Available for the Disabled in Maine?

-There are additional state supplemental program (SSP) benefits available in Maine as well.
+There are also other state supplemental program (SSP) benefits available in Maine.
 These include the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).
-Programs like these help augment the SSDI or SSI benefits some disabled individuals may receive.
-However, they may require more applications and paperwork in order to qualify.
-A Maine disability lawyer can help you understand all the programs for which you may be eligible.
+Programs like these help augment the SSDI or SSI benefits some people with disabilities may receive.
+However, they may require more applications and paperwork on your part.
+A Maine disability lawyer can help you understand all programs available to you.
 But we’ll get to that in a minute.

 How Much Is a Typical Maine Disability Monthly Payment?

-In 2022, the maximum SSDI payment an individual on Maine disability can receive is $3,345.
-The average payment, however, is more like $1,358/month.
-The amount is wholly determined by how much a person has made during their working life prior to being disabled.
+In 2023, the maximum SSDI payment an individual on Maine disability can receive is $3,822.
+The average payment, however, is $1,537 per month.
+The amount is wholly determined by how much you earned from employment before becoming disabled.

-Applicants who qualify for SSI can receive a maximum benefit of $841 per month or $1,261 as a couple.
-That is the 2022 federal benefit rate (FBR), which varies annually.
-The amount will go up or down depending on the cost-of-living analysis (COLA) each year.
+Applicants who qualify for SSI can receive no more than $943 per month, or $1,415 as a couple.
+That is the 2024 federal benefit rate (FBR), which varies annually.
+The amount goes up or down depending on the cost-of-living adjustment (COLA) each year.

-How Long Will It Take to Get Maine Disability Benefits?
+How Long Will It Take to Get Maine Disability from the Social Security Administration?

 The short answer here is, it’s going to take some time.
-Federal law requires a five-month waiting period before anyone can get SSDI payments after their claim’s approved.
+Federal law requires a five-month waiting period before anyone can get payments after the SSA approves their disability claim.
 If you delay applying that long after you’ve stopped working, you can skip the waiting period.
-However, the longer you wait to file, the longer you’ll also wait on any potential funds.
+However, the longer you wait to file, the longer you’ll also wait for any funds.

-Especially since getting from application to settlement can take months.
-Currently, the average case processing time in Maine is 288 days.
-That’s actually less than the national average of 418 days, but it’s still a long time.
+Especially since getting from application to a disability determination can take months.
+Currently, the average case processing time in Maine is 468 days.
+That’s actually less than the national average of 459 days.
 And it can feel like forever when your financial situation is tough.

-Furthermore, if you’re not successful on the first shot, you’ll be waiting even longer.
-On the positive side, 45% of Maine disability cases are ultimately approved after a hearing.
-However, the average wait to get in front of an Administrative Law Judge (ALJ) after initial rejection is nine months.
-And there are currently only 10 of these judges working out of one office in Portland, ME.
+Furthermore, if you’re not successful on the first shot, you’ll wait even longer.
+On the positive side, 40% of Maine disability cases win after a hearing.
+However, the average wait for an appeals hearing before an Administrative Law Judge in Maine is 11 months.
+And there are only 10 of these judges working out of one office in Portland, ME.

-In extremely dire situations, applicants may apply for the Compassionate Allowances program (CAL).
-This may help expedite claim processing for those experiencing catastrophic medical crises like brain injuries, ALS, or stage 4 cancer.
-But in all cases, getting through the application process is going to be just that — a process.
+In dire situations, claimants may apply for the Compassionate Allowances program (CAL).
+This can help speed up Social Security disability claims for those with brain injuries, ALS, and rare or fatal disorders.
+But in all cases, getting through the disability application process is going to be just that — a process.

 How Do I Apply for Maine Disability?

-If you’re still with us this far, chances are you’re thinking you may qualify for Maine disability and should apply.
+If you’re still reading, chances are you think you’re eligible for Maine disability and should apply.
 So, how exactly do you do that?
 Well, you have a few options.

-The SSA prefers that you begin the process online through their disability benefits portal.
-This entails gathering all the information they recommend on their Adult Disability Checklist and entering it online.
-Then the SSA will forward applicants who seemingly qualify to the Maine DDS for further processing.
+You may begin the process to apply online through the SSA’s portal.
+First, gather all documentation on their Adult Disability Checklist and then enter it online.
+The SSA will send anyone who seemingly qualifies to Disability Determination Services in Maine for further processing.

 And at this point, don’t you deserve all the help you can get?
 It only seems fair.